-□CHD 105 OBSERVATION AND ASSESSMENT
+CHD 105 OBSERVATION AND ASSESSMENT Course length: 54 hours lecture 3 units

 This course focuses on the appropriate use of assessment and observation strategies to document development, growth, play and learning in order to join with families and professionals in promoting children's success and maintaining quality programs.
 Recording strategies, rating systems, portfolios, and multiple assessment methods are explored.